 About the Progress Association

-The ‘Progress Association’ is an incorporated, not-for-profit community association which promotes the interests of Hall and district community members.
-While the Association is incorporated in the ACT, the Hall district extends across the border towards Murrumbateman and Gundaroo, and down to the Murrumbidgee River.
+The 'Progress Association' is an incorporated, not-for-profit community association which promotes the interests of Hall and district community members.
+While the Association is incorporated in the ACT, the Hall district extends across the border towards Murrumbateman and Gundaroo, and down to the Murrumbidgee River within the boundaries of the 2618 Postcode.
 Hall village has been designated a heritage precinct in the Territory Plan, due primarily to past efforts of the Association.

 The Progress Association has been part of this community for more than a hundred years, and is believed to be the oldest community association in the ACT.
 It has a long and proud history of representing the needs and interests of the community and is recognized by government for its capacity to represent the village and district.